 “In the quest for greater or more assured returns, investors look to different ideas and the newest strategies of the moment,” said Liz Miller, CFA, certified public accountant and president of Summit Place Financial Advisors, a financial advisory firm in Summit, N.J.
 “I have always found the best consideration of these strategies is to follow the adage, ‘If you can’t explain it to your mother, don’t buy it.'”

-Miller’s advice is as relevant for buying stocks as it is for using different investment vehicles.
+Miller’s advice is as relevant for investing in stocks as it is for using different investment vehicles.
 Here’s a look at common financial products and how they work to grow your money.

 Annuities are offered by insurance companies.
 With an annuity, you invest a large sum of money or make a series of payments to the company.
 Afterward, you start receiving back periodic payments, either immediately or at a future date.
 The money you earn back comes with interest.